StarrLucky/Noswear_Android_Client/README.md

 # Noswear Android client

-As part of Noswear project this Android client handles command over Wi-Fi from Noswear Java server and sending it to NRF51 board
+As part of Noswear project this Android client handles command over Wi-Fi from Noswear Java server and sending it to NRF51 board.

 In the future this APP could be also appears as a voice recognition server.

 ## NRF51 BLE: